KDE/cutehmi/tools/cutehmi_daemon/README.md

 # CuteHMI - Daemon

-Non-GUI program, which allows one to run CuteHMI project in the background.
+Non-GUI program, which allows one to run QML project in the background.

 Use `--project` command line option to specify the QML project file to open.
 For example to run *CountDaemon* example use following command.